or: How I Learned to Stop Worrying and Love Separating Audio

 Right click CABLE Output and set as Default Communication Device

-Note: I would not recommend renaming or changing the icons of these devices.
+Important: Don’t rename or changing the icons of any virtual audio devices.
 Trust me, I’ve tried.
-For as powerful as Voicemeeter is, it gets real finicky real fast if you adjust the names or icons, and may report driver errors if you do.
+For as powerful as Voicemeeter is, it gets real angry real fast if you adjust the names or icons, and may report driver errors if you do.
 Typically the only easy way to fix this is to reinstall the program.

 Getting Started – Voicemeeter Potato